vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Graphics/Shader Graph.md

 - [A transparent texture looks incorrect in a node preview.](Shader%20Graph/Alpha%20Output.md)

 ---
-See [Common Material Issues](Materials.md) for general shader troubleshooting.
+See [common material issues](Materials.md) for general shader troubleshooting.